unhammer/writer2latex/trunk/source/readme-source.txt

 Currently parts of the source for Writer2LaTeX are somewhat messy and undocumented.
 This situation is improving from time to time :-)

 Third-party software
 --------------------

-Writer2LaTeX includes some classes from the OpenOffice.org project
-* com.sun.star.lib.loader.* are part of the SDK for OOo
-* writer2latex.xmerge.* contains some classes which are part of the xmerge project within OOo (some of the classes are slightly modified) See copyright notices within the source files
+Writer2LaTeX includes some classes from the OpenOffice.org project: writer2latex.xmerge.* contains some classes which are part of the xmerge project within OOo (some of the classes are slightly modified) See copyright notices within the source files

-Also, the windows DLL file unowinreg.dll is part of the SDK for OOo, the source can be found at http://svn.services.openoffice.org/

-Finally, writer2latex.util.Base64 is Harald Harders public domain Base64 class
+Also, writer2latex.util.Base64 is Harald Harders public domain Base64 class

 Building Writer2LaTeX